 One thing to think about is why you're so hungry when you sit down to eat.
 Waiting until you're really hungry to eat something may cause you to overeat.
 You might want to try eating small meals and snacks throughout the day to prevent this from happening.

 It's also important to add some variety to your diet to make sure you're getting all the vitamins and minerals you need to stay healthy.
 The easiest way to transition from your peanut-butter benders might be to pair peanut butter with other foods.
 Start by eating apples, bananas, or carrots dipped into peanut butter to increase your fruit and vegetable intake.
 These foods are nutritious, filling, and low in calories, so you may end up getting less fat and calories while gaining the good stuff.
 You could also spread peanut butter on whole-grain English muffins, toast, and crackers to increase your fiber intake.
 Try mixing peanut butter with skim milk, bananas, and ice in a blender to create a calcium-filled smoothie or spreading it on celery and garnishing with raisins to create "ants on a log."
 You can use the Internet to look for more recipes, but don't forget to use your imagination — who knows, maybe you'll become a gourmet chef by the time you graduate!

-For more tips on eating well while working hard, with or without peanut butter, check out No time to cook in the Related Q&As below.
+For more tips on eating well while working hard, with or without peanut butter, check out the Go Ask Alice!
+Nutrition and Physical Activity archives.